How to Adapt Your Marketing During Coronavirus?

 This question is top-of-mind for most business owners, and unfortunately, there’s no easy answer, however, in this short article, we explain what some of our most clever Thinkroom clients are focusing on, and how they’ve shifted their marketing spend to adapt.
 First and foremost, the Coronavirus isn’t a show-stopper for most business in Australia.
 In fact, it’s effect is just accelerating the importance of having a robust digital marketing focus and online strategies.
 The challenge, however, is that the online world is vast and understanding how and where to advertise is a full-time role in itself.
-Our team at Thinkroom, based here in Southbank, Brisbane, act as Marketing Co-ordinators for clients and naturally, we’ve had some hearty conversations with some of the savviest business owners in Australia about re-evaluating their marketing strategies & budgets.
+Our team at Thinkroom, based here in Noosa, Sunshine Coast, act as Marketing Co-ordinators for clients and naturally, we’ve had some hearty conversations with some of the savviest business owners in Australia about re-evaluating their marketing strategies & budgets.
 So this begs the question;

 Should you be tightening the belt & cutting your marketing budgets?

 Or should you be aggressively increasing your marketing spend and paid social media advertising to ensure you retain your stronghold?
 Again, there’s no easy answer for this because it’s industry dependant, but we do have several strategies that can apply to all businesses regardless of your current consumer demand levels.

 Tone your marketing appropriately.
 When others are struggling, barely hanging onto their livelihoods, people may, in fact, become offended by standard marketing practices.
 Soften your tone and rather than a hard-selling approach, offer support and useful advice.